cosminadrianpopescu/vim-sql-workbench/README-7.md

 your DBMS `select host from user_db_links where db_link =
 '<selected_link_name>';`.
 The result is displayed in the right panel.

-You can also add a panel to an existing tab, using the `sw#dbexplorer#add_panel` function.
-The function takes the following arguments:

-* The profile (the profile for which the option should be active; it can be `*` for all profiles)
-* The tab shortcut (is the shortcut identifying the tab for which to add this panel)
-* The title (this is the title that will appear on the top panel)
-* The shortcut (this is the shortcut to access it after you accessed the tab)
-* The command (this is the SQL command to be sent to the DBMS once this option is selected

 The SQL buffer
 ========================================

-The SQL buffer is a normal `vim` buffer from which you can send SQL commands to your DBMS and in which you can use the user completion (&lt;C-x&gt;&lt;C-u&gt;) to have intellisense autocompletion.
+The SQL buffer is a normal `vim` buffer from which you can send SQL commands to your DBMS and in which you can use the omni completion (&lt;C-x&gt;&lt;C-o&gt;) to have intellisense autocompletion.

-You can connect an opened vim buffer to a server using the `SWSqlBufferConnect` command.
-Or, you can open a buffer which will be directly connected to a server by specifying the path to the buffer.
-For example `SWSqlBufferDisconnect /tmp/dbms.sql`.
+You can connect an opened vim buffer to a server using the `SWSqlConnectToServer <port>` command.
+Or, you can open a buffer which will be directly connected to a server by specifying the path to the buffer after the port.
+For example `SWSqlConnectToServer 5000 /tmp/dbms.sql`

 Once in an sql buffer, you have several ways to execute commands against your
 DBMS: